 Using a star tracker with a zoom lens is a beast combo for astrophotography and can result in amazing images.

-The northern lights/southern lights or the aurora borealis/australis is probably the most beautiful thing happening over the earth’s atmosphere.
-Even though this phenomenon only can be observed from few specific places, photographers now travel the world to witness and photograph these beautiful events.
+The northern lights are probably the most beautiful thing happening over the earth’s atmosphere.
+Even though this phenomenon only can be observed from a few specific places, photographers now travel the world to witness and photograph these beautiful events.

 There are many great photographers out there which can inspire you to create more compelling astrophotography.
 These are a few of my favorites that I’m inspired by: